thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

-This document defines a parameter that can be included in SVCB and HTTPS DNS resource records to denote that a service is accessible using Oblivious HTTP, with an indication of which Oblivious Gateway Resource to use to access the service (as an Oblivious Target Resource).
-This document also defines a mechanism to learn the key configuration of the related Oblivious Gateway Resource.
+This document defines a parameter that can be included in SVCB and HTTPS DNS resource records to denote that a service is accessible using Oblivious HTTP, by offering an Oblivious Gateway Resource through which to access the target.
+This document also defines a mechanism to learn the key configuration of the discovered Oblivious Gateway Resource.

 --- middle